U.S.-China Trade Talks End With Strong Demands, but Few Signs of a Deal

 The U.S. negotiating team, which included Treasury Secretary Steven Mnuchin and the U.S. trade representative, Robert E. Lighthizer, headed for the airport after the talks and did not release a statement.
 But a list of demands that the group brought into the meeting called for reducing the United States’ trade gap with China by $200 billion over the next two years and a halt on Chinese subsidies for advanced manufacturing sectors.

-The demands, which spread on Chinese social media and were confirmed by a person close to the negotiations, suggested that both sides hardened their positions this week despite the two days of talks.
-Senior Chinese officials and their advisers were also sending a deliberate message to the West that the days of Beijing being conciliatory were over, and that China was staking out its own position in the negotiations.
+The demands, which spread on Chinese social media and were confirmed by a person close to the negotiations, suggest that both sides have hardened their positions this week despite the two days of talks.
+Senior Chinese officials and their advisers sent a deliberate message to the West during a three-day seminar that ended on Monday that the days of conciliation by Beijing were over.

 The person close to the negotiations insisted on anonymity because of diplomatic sensitivities.